 Just like people, there are some pets that need assistance in mobility.
-You may have a geriatric animal that is simply having trouble getting around, or you may have adopted an animal that was born with a congenital defect whereas they are missing a one leg or more.
+You may have a geriatric dog that is simply having trouble getting around, or you may have adopted a pooch that was born with a congenital defect whereas they are missing one leg or more.
 Or, your companion may have been in a sudden accident, such as being hit by a vehicle, and will require help walking or even a leg replacement.

-Wheelchairs are very commonplace, with people and with animals, too.
-There is a huge variety of wheelchairs on the market today, so many, in fact, that a pet owner who is in search of the supreme set of wheels for their loved one will certainly be able to find it!
+Wheelchairs are very commonplace with people, and with animals, too.
+There is a huge variety of wheelchairs on the market today; so many, in fact, that a pet owner who is in search of the supreme set of wheels for their loved one will certainly be able to find it!
 Wheelchairs come in many different materials, from malleable plastic to titanium, and can fit any size of four-legged friend.
-They also have a nice variety of wheels to choose from, so your animal doesn’t have to change his lifestyle because of his wheelchair wheels.
+They also have a nice variety of wheels to choose from, so your dog doesn’t have to change their lifestyle because of their wheelchair wheels.

-Body wheels also come in different models, depending on your “terrain” and size of animal.
-Many animals that only stay around the house will only need the basic wheels, but if your animal likes to go on adventures, then you will need a more “treaded” wheel suitable for the outdoors.
-Of course, little animals that are lightweight, such as a Chihuahua or Maltese, will only require smaller wheels, and vice-versa.
+Body wheels also come in different models, depending on your “terrain” and size of dog.
+Many animals that only stay around the house will only need the basic wheels, but if your pooch likes to go on adventures, then you will need a more “treaded” wheel suitable for the outdoors.
+Of course, little pups that are lightweight, such as a Chihuahua or Maltese, will only require smaller wheels, and vice-versa.

 Body harnesses are ideal for animals that just need a little boost, and they are convenient and easy to put on.
 They are also quite comfortable and can be worn throughout the day.